websanco/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/installing-liferay/installing-liferay-on-an-application-server/installing-on-wildfly.md

 If you're using the IBM JDK with the WildFly server, complete these additional steps:

-1. Navigate to the `$WILDFLY_HOME/modules/com/liferay/portal/main/module.xml` file and insert this dependency within the `<dependencies>` element:
+1. For DXP 7.3 and earlier, navigate to the `$WILDFLY_HOME/modules/com/liferay/portal/main/module.xml` file and insert this dependency within the `<dependencies>` element:

     `<module name="ibm.jdk" />`